cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CT2: https://www.cryptool.org/trac/CrypTool2/wiki/StudentTasksProposals
 - JCT: https://github.com/jcryptool/core/wiki/project-Ideas

-Below are possible topics for enhancements which have been requested or discussed already by users of CT1.
+Below are further possible topics for enhancements which have been requested or discussed already by users of CT1.
 Topics already planned in CT2 or JCT are marked accordingly.

 A.3.1.
 Functionality: Algorithms / Methods
        -----------------------------------
+- Offer an interface, so that the offline programs JCT and CT2 can be called via web browsers

 - Implement additional algorithms on each topic:
     * Codes:
        - T9 (http://en.wikipedia.org/wiki/T9_%28predictive_text%29) etc.